Pictus Catfish vs Platy Fish: Complete Comparison (2026)

 Health and Lifespan Comparison

 Pictus Catfish has a typical lifespan of 8-10 years, while Platy Fish lives approximately 3-5 years.
 Health profiles differ significantly between these fish.
-Pictus Catfish is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
+Pictus Catfish is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
 Platy Fish faces its own health challenges including Ich, Fin Rot, Swim Bladder Issues.
 Pictus Catfish has 1 documented predispositions compared to 3 for Platy Fish, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two fish based on these risk profiles.
-Prospective owners should discuss species-specific health screening with a aquatic veterinarian before making their decision.
+Prospective owners should discuss species-specific health screening with an aquatic veterinarian before making their decision.

 Best for Low-Maintenance Health